I am so grateful for spring bulbs popping through the soil and life affirming energy for all that comes next, like the Family Matters program!

 $2,600.
 Program participants are invited to design individualized payment plans, including monthly or quarterly payments.
 Payments accepted by check, cash, or credit card (participants responsible for paypal credit card surcharge).

-$300 deposit by March 24 required to confirm your place in this program.
+$300 deposit required to confirm your place in this program.

 Continuing Education Credits (CEUs)